openlegend/core-rules/core/src/02-actions-attributes/01-chapter-two.md

 **Failure, but the story progresses:** Jax zooms between two pillars of raw earth, and misjudges their width by a few inches.
 He hears a metallic crack as one of his wings is mangled beyond function and Jax crash lands.
 Shattering the glass hull, he does manage to escape with his life.

+#### Epic Test of Agility (CR 25)

+Winston, renowned as the finest archer in the land, has been captured by the giant lord Glorrg.
+Glorrg demands that Winston proves he really is who he says he is.
+The giant has one of his servants release four hummingbirds in the air and demands Winston to shoot them all down before they can escape.

+**Success with a twist:** In his signature style, Winston knocks 4 arrows at once and lets them fly.
+All four birds fall to the ground.
+However, the archer was not completely aware of his surroundings, and one of the arrows skewers one of Glorrg's servants, sending the giant lord into a fit of rage.

+**Failure, but the story progresses:** Winston fires arrow after arrow, but he can only manage to fell three of the birds.

 \page

 <div class='pageNumber auto'></div>